IBM/aspera-cli/README.md

 For instance, a node agent making an "upload", or "package send" operation, will effectively push files to the related server from the agent node.

-`acli` standadizes on the use of a [_transfer-spec_](#transferspec) instead of _raw_ ascp options to provide parameters for a transfer session, as a common method for those three Transfer Agents.
+`ascli` standadizes on the use of a [_transfer-spec_](#transferspec) instead of _raw_ ascp options to provide parameters for a transfer session, as a common method for those three Transfer Agents.

 ### <a name="direct"></a>Direct (local ascp using FASPManager API)

 By default the CLI will use a local FASP protocol, equivalent to specifying `--transfer=direct`.
-`acli` will detect locally installed Aspera products.
+`ascli` will detect locally installed Aspera products.
 Refer to section [FASP](#client).

 To specify a FASP proxy (only supported with the `direct` agent), set the appropriate [_transfer-spec_](#transferspec) parameter: